 An indication of the quality of the housing stock is its general age.
 Typically, housing over 30 years old is likely to have rehabilitation needs that may include plumbing, roof repairs, foundation work, and other repairs.
 In addition, tenure may impact the condition of housing, as landlords may not maintain rental units the same as owners would maintain their homes.
-Table 2-21 displays the age of Solano County's housing stock starting from before 1939 up until 2010 and later, according to the 2015-2019 ACS.
-In all jurisdictions, about one-third of the housing stock is less than 30 years old.
-The cities with the highest percentage of new housing (built 2010 or later) are Rio Vista (6.1 percent), followed by Unincorporated Solano County (5.9 percent).
-The remaining two-thirds of the housing stock is over 50 years old, meaning rehabilitation needs could be necessary in certain homes.
+Table 2-21 displays the age of Solano County's housing stock starting from before 1939 up until 2014 and later, according to the 2015-2019 ACS.
+Of the eight jurisdictions, seven had 50 percent of the housing stock older than 30 years, with the unincorporated county (86.8 percent), Vallejo (81.7 percent), and Benicia (79.1 percent) having the highest percentages.
+When looking at the housing stock that was 50 year or older, Vallejo (44.1 percent), the unincorporated county (42.3 percent), and Rio Vista has the highest percentages.
+While Suisun City does not have any housing stock data